Jean Henri Desmercières: Personal life

 He married Elisabeth Sophie Frijs at Frijsenborg on 25 June 1751.
+His marriage was likely motivated by her title; as an illegitimate son, he had to marry into the nobility to become recognized as part of it.
 She was the daughter of General-Lieutenant Count Christian Friis (1691–1763) and Countess Øllegaard Gersdorff (1687–1734).
 She became the holder of the countship of Frijsenborg upon the death of her sister Christine Sophie Friis in 1787.

 He was appointed Konferensråd in 1727 and Gehejmeråd in 1745.
 He was created Knight of the Order of the Elephant in 1768 and Gehejmekonferensråd in 1775.
 On 22 February 1776, he was naturalized and ennobled by letters patent.
 Having no sons, the Desmercières noble family died with him just two years later.
 He is buried at Church of St. George and Mauritius in Flemhude, part of Quarnbek.